OctopusDeploy/blog/blog/2018-08/packaging-netcore.md

 and this is true.
 The concepts are the same.
 There's a mechanical piece though that I know is going to catch people out, the Octo .Net CLI extension installation.

-If you're using the TeamCity or VSTS steps you don't need to worry about this, our extension makes sure the installation is taken care of for you. (**TODO: confirm with Shaun that this is true for TC Linux agents**)
+If you're using the TeamCity or VSTS steps you don't need to worry about this, our extension makes sure the installation is taken care of for you.

 When you're using Cake though you have to make sure you install `dotnet octo` yourself.
 Depending on your scenario you have a couple of options on how to do this.